Family Educational Rights and Privacy Act

 The form can be signed by the student to authorize a one-time release or it can be signed to allow a standing order for release until official revocation in the department where the consent form was filed.
 The student indicates on the form the exact records which can be released by which office and to whom they may be released.
 (NOTE: Only the form which is on file can be used for the release of information and not a copy of a form brought in by a third party.)

-If the student wishes to release his or her records from more than one office (e.g., the registrar’s office and the Office of Student Affairs) then a separate form will need to be presented by the student and kept on file in each office.
+If the student wishes to release his or her records from more than one office (e.g., the Office of the Registrar and the Office of Student Affairs) then a separate form will need to be presented by the student and kept on file in each office.

-After the student has completed and submitted the consent form to the appropriate office, the approved third party must complete the form below in order to obtain the student's records.
+After the student has completed and submitted the consent form to the appropriate office, the approved third party must submit a written request specifically indicating which item in the record is to be viewed.

 The College assumes a standing order is to be honored until the student revokes it.
 If a standing order for release is given, it is the student’s responsibility to revoke that order at the time the student no longer wishes to release his or her records to the third party(ies) noted.

-- Opt-Out Form – to prevent the release of any or all "directory" information.
+- Opt-Out Form (PDF) – to prevent the release of any or all "directory" information.

-- Consent Form – to allow the release of "non-directory" information.
+- Consent Form (PDF)– to allow the release of "non-directory" information.
 Form must be filed by the student with each office which is being requested to share information with a third party.